slateci/slateci.github.io/_posts/2020-05-11-Network-Policy-Use.md

       AllowedCIDRs:
         - 0.0.0.0/0

-Set the `Enabled` option to `true` to make the application make a Network policy upon deployment.
+Set the `Enabled` option to `true` to have the application create a network policy upon deployment.
 Than replace the `0.0.0.0/0` CIDR with the one you want to whitelist.
 If you want to add more than one CIDR you can, based on the following example.

     NetworkPolicy:
       Enabled: true